Malbasahi/Black-Hole-Observational-Memory-Project/README.md

 > Can observations of a black hole retain recoverable information about events that happened in its past?

 Black holes are traditionally viewed as systems that conceal information behind an event horizon.
-However, the observable environment surrounding a black hole, its accretion disk, photon ring, jet structures, and emitted radiation—may preserve detectable signatures of past physical activity.
+However, the observable environment surrounding a black hole, its accretion disk, photon ring, jet structures, and emitted radiation, may preserve detectable signatures of past physical activity.

 This project introduces the concept of **Observational Memory**, a framework for studying how much information about previous events remains encoded in black-hole observations and for how long that information can be recovered.